 Compensation claims are normally made against the driver that is at fault, against their insurance provider.
 If you have been hit by an uninsured driver or are injured in a hit and run accident, you may be worried that you cannot claim for your car accident.
 Fortunately, you will be able to make a compensation claim for the Motor Insurance Bureau (MIB).
 The Motor Insurance Bureau was set up to compensate people who were hit by uninsured or untraced drivers and is funded by insurance premiums from all insurance policies purchased in the UK.
 If you make a compensation claim from the Motor Insurance Bureau, a solicitor can negotiate with the MIB to ensure you get the maximum compensation you deserve.

 To report a car accident to the Motor Insurance Bureau, visit the MIB’s website.
 Alternatively, allow your solicitor to contact the MIB on your behalf.

-The road safety charity Brake reports that, in 2019, there were 1,752 people killed on the roads in Great Britain, with over 25,000 people seriously injured.
+The road safety charity, Brake, reported that there were 1,752 people killed on the roads in Great Britain in 2019, with a further 25,000 people seriously injured.

 |Severity Of Casualty||Rate Of Injuries Reported|

 If you have been injured in a car accident that was not your fault, Accident Claims UK can help you claim compensation.
 Once you report a car accident, if you are curious to see how much compensation you could be owed for your injuries, you can use our personal injury compensation calculator to estimate how much compensation you could claim in general damages.
 The rates in the table below are based on official Judicial College guidelines.

 |What Injury Was Suffered?||How Serious Was It?||What Could You Claim?||What Else Do You Need To Know?|